Jason2Brownlee/MachineLearningMischief/examples/test_set_memorization.md

 # Test Set Memorization

-> The worse case of test set leakage where the model memorizes the test set and achieves a perfect score.
+> Allow the model to memorize the test set and get a perfect score.

 Generally, this is called **data leakage** or more specifically **test set leakage**.
 It occurs when information from the test set inadvertently influences the training process, allowing the model to effectively memorize the test data rather than learn generalizable patterns.